ThinkDataEd/curriculum/docs/unit1/lesson9.md

     answer the subjective question "what is a typical value?"
 The center could be the perceived balancing point or the value that approximately cuts the area of the distribution in half.

-!!! warning "Optional: Advanced Preparation Needed"
+!!! warning "Optional - Advanced Preparation Needed:"
     Watch [this video](https://www.youtube.com/embed/N-CkhD33IxE) to learn how to collect data in real time!
 You may consider using this tool for steps 12-13 in this lesson.

 ###**Lesson:**
 1. **<u>Food Habits Campaign Data Collection Monitoring:</u>**

-    100. Display the IDS Campaign Monitoring Tool, found at [https://portal.idsucla.org](https://portal.idsucla.org "https://portal.idsucla.org"){:target="_blank"}
+    100. Display the IDS Campaign Monitoring Tool, found at [https://portal.thinkdataed.org](https://portal.thinkdataed.org "https://portal.thinkdataed.org"){:target="_blank"}
     Click on **Campaign Monitor** and sign in.

     100. Inform students that you will be monitoring their data collection again today.